-Newsletters, letters to parents about specific issues, our school web site, Weduc and parents' evenings and EHCP Reviews are used to disseminate and re-enforce key safeguarding and child protection information.
+Newsletters, letters to parents about specific issues, our school web site and parents' evenings / consultations are used to disseminate and re-enforce key safeguarding and child protection information.

 In addition, we also offer events/briefings and workshops that they may attend on particular issues.
+These could be held with DSL / PSA / AHTs / Pupil Emotional Wellbeing Lead